-On December 11, 2023, the Defense Counterintelligence and Security Agency Consolidated Adjudication Services (DCSA CAS) issued a statement of reasons (SOR) to Applicant detailing reasons why under the financial considerations guideline the DCSA CAS could not make the preliminary affirmative determination of eligibility for granting a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
+On September 17, 2024, the Defense Counterintelligence and Security Agency Consolidated Adjudication Services (DCSA CAS) issued a statement of reasons (SOR) to Applicant detailing reasons why under the financial considerations guideline the DCSA CAS could not make the preliminary affirmative determination of eligibility for granting a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
 The action was taken under Executive Order (Exec.
 Or.)
 10865, Safeguarding Classified Information within Industry (February 20, 1960); Department of Defense (DoD) Directive 5220.6 Defense Industrial Personnel Security Clearance Review Program, (January 2, 1992) (Directive); and Security Executive Agent Directive 4, establishing in Appendix A the National Security Adjudicative Guidelines for Determining Eligibility for Access to Classified Information or Eligibility to Hold a Sensitive Position (AGs), effective June 8, 2017.

-Applicant responded to the SOR on January 22 2024, and requested that his case be resolved on the written record without a hearing.
-Applicant received the Fie of Relevant Materials (FORM) on February 8, 2024, and timely responded to the FORM with a letter of explanation and attached endorsement from his assistant program manager.
-This case was assigned to me on January 21, 2025.
-The Government's case consisted of six exhibits that were admitted without objection as Items 1-7.
-Applicant's post-FORM submission was admitted without objection as Item 8.
+Applicant responded to the SOR on September 30, 2024, and requested that his case be resolved on the written record without a hearing.
+Applicant received the Fie of Relevant Material (FORM) on December 9, 2024, and elected not to respond to the FORM.
+This case was assigned to me on February 18, 2025.
+The Government's case consisted of seven exhibits that were admitted without objection as Items 1-7.